 Containing high levels of glutathione and omega 3 fatty acids, all of which detoxify the liver and support toxin elimination, while combating inflammation and supporting a healthy brain.

 Do a Professional Detox

 Contact a qualified nutritionist you can trust, and undertake a professional detox program tailored specifically to you, because what is “healthy” for one person may not work for another.
-My personal favorite is liver detoxification, which usually lasts around six weeks, and is broken down into 3 stages of supplementation.
+My personal favourite is liver detoxification, which usually lasts around six weeks, and is broken down into 3 stages of supplementation.
 I always aim for at least two a year, to flush my liver and get my skin back on track.
 It also assists with weight loss, as the liver plays a significant role in breaking down fat within the body, while also balancing hormones and reducing allergies.
 My eczema and hay fever symptoms both completely disappeared after my very first detox!
 The role the liver plays in healthy skin cannot be underestimated!

 Purify your Personal Care

-The easiest way to detox is to minimise the amount of toxins in your body in the first place.
+The easiest way to detox is to minimise the number of toxins in your body in the first place.
 You only need to look at the way a nicotine patch works, to understand that our skin absorbs our surroundings.
 I highly recommend turning yourself into a label detective, and educate yourself, so that you can make the best possible choices for your home.
-The packaging on many products may be pretty, but its what inside that truly matters!
+The packaging on many products may be pretty, but it's what inside that truly matters!
 So think about switching some of your products to clean options.

 Detox your House

-To compliment your detox, why not try detoxing your home too?
+To complement your detox, why not try detoxing your home too?
 With Marie Kondo now on Netflix to inspire us, try de-cluttering and making space for only the items that truly spark joy.
 You will be surprised at how powerful this is.
 Smudging your house with sage will also ensure the energy is your house is cleared.
 You could also bring some plants inside to assist with air purification.